XGrandMaxX/XGrandMaxX/README.md

 <h1 align="center"> Hey there 👋 My name is Maxim</h1>

-🌱 I’m currently learning <b> DOTween </b>
+🌱 Currently learning DOTween.

-👯 I want to participate in Game Jams.
+👯 Looking to find a good team for Unity project development.

 🤝 I’m looking for help with Machine Learning (Unity ML)